 ANATOMY OF A CONTRACT TO SELL

-This marks the date where the terms in the contract are already fully operative and applicable.
+This marks the date where the terms of the contract are already fully operative and applicable.
 Unless explicitly stated in the contract, the effective date is when both parties have signed the contract.

 This section fully discloses the details of the property being sold to you and includes the conditions should you want to make any future upgrades and modifications to the original condominium unit.